 A small number of wheelchairs are available which may be booked in advance by calling 0870 870 4868, or borrowed on the day.
 All of the Museum is accessible with lift access to all floors.
 There are disabled toilets in the basement and on the ground, first, second and third floors.
 They are also available on all floors of the Wellcome Wing.
-To find them, use the Museum map or the touchscreen information points.
+To find them, have a look at the Museum map or use the touchscreen information points.

 The Science Museum is a temple to technology packed full with amazing stuff to play with.
 But where should you head for first?
 We've picked out the best things to see and do on each floor.

 Highlight of this floor for families has to be the Garden - a fully interactive space, created just for children aged three to six.
 Little explorers can learn about floating and sinking, shadows and reflections and how sound carries.
 Luckily, a team of ‘Explainers’ are on hand in the four main areas - building, water, light and sound.
 You can’t miss them - they all wear bright red T-shirts!